ablab/spades/README.md

 <a name="isolate"></a>
 `--isolate `
-    This flag is highly recommended for high-coverage isolate and multi-cell data; improves the assembly quality and running time.
+    This flag is highly recommended for high-coverage isolate and multi-cell Illumina data; improves the assembly quality and running time.
+    We also recommend to trim your reads prior to the assembly.
+More details can be found [here](http://cab.spbu.ru/benchmarking-tools-for-de-novo-microbial-assembly/).
-    Not compatible with `--only-error-correction` or `--careful` options.
+    This option is not compatible with `--only-error-correction` or `--careful` options.

 <a name="sc"></a>
 `--sc `